 With small heads, thick limbs, spiked tails, and backs decked with plates, stegosaurs were among the most bizarre creatures ever to have evolved.
 A new discovery, however, shows that some were even stranger than the weird genera already known.
-Yesterday
+Yesterday a new paper in

 Most stegosaurs had relatively short necks for their body size.
 Miragaia was different.
 It had 17 neck vertebrae, eight more than earlier ornithischian dinosaurs from which the stegosaurs evolved.
 This is especially interesting because some of its close relatives, like Stegosaurus, had an increased number of neck vertebrae even though their necks were shorter than that of Miragaia.
 This suggests that the evolution of the long neck in Miragaia was allowed by evolutionary changes that were already underway among stegosaurs for some time.